Martin Francis - Extremely Detailed NDB DX Website (including NDB Log Database by region and NDB identification database by region)

 1980s USCG brochure about marine NDBs

-(former) 304 W, Yaquina Head Lighthouse (former marine NDB).
+(Former) 304 W, Yaquina Head Lighthouse (former marine NDB).
 "W" was one of three 304 kHz, 50/10-format-marine-sequenced beacons on the Oregon Coast.
 It had higher power than the other small harbor marker beacons shown in the pictures on this page and employed a taller whip antenna.
 Nice photo of the Yaquina Head Lighthouse (taken in damp weather).
-This beacon is off the air too.
+This beacon is off the air, as is the former 324 U Umpqua River Mouth station beacon, too.
 S. McGreevy, March 1988.
-W304.jpg, 22,503 bytes.

 I really like your natural radio website a lot.
 You might want to include a link to my website (link at top of page) which has first hand information on using NDBs in California for commercial fishboat navigation:

 There was an extra feature on the Pt.
 Bonita NDB (and perhaps others) (the former 296 "B" Point Bonita Lighthouse beacon in Marin County - SpM) that allowed you to compute range in fog.
 All you needed was a stopwatch and a DF.
 The beacon was synched with the foghorn.
 You'd use a stop watch to measure the delay between arrival of the beacon tone and the foghorn and a simple speed of sound calc gave you range.
 I think I was perhaps the only person who actually used this in the 60s, but it was quite accurate and gave me position info at a critical point, entrance to S.F.
 I learned about it in some obscure pub like the Coast Pilot.
 It wasnt very obvious from reading the nav charts.

 I was sure sad to see the low power USCG local harbor NBBs disappear.
 I used them at Bodega Bay and Santa Cruz.
 Super useful for harbor entrance nav before GPS.
 They worked GREAT.